Learning Actionable Analytics from Multiple Software Projects: What is Planning?

+The above plans are described in terms of a range of numeric values.
+In this case, they represent an increase (or decrease) in some of the static code metrics of \tab{static_metrics}.
+However, these numeric ranges in and of themselves may not very informative.
+It would be beneficial to offer a more detailed report on how to go about implementing these plans.
+For example, to (say) simplify a large bug-prone method, it may be useful to suggest to a developer to reduce its size (e.g., by splitting it across two simpler functions).

-When that data is not accessible, another way to operationalize plans is via guidance from the literature.
-Many papers have discussed how code changes adjust static code metrics~\cite{stroggylos2007, du2006study, kataoka2002, bryton2009, elish2011, elish2012}. \fig{motivating_example}(b) shows a summary of that research.
-For example, in \fig{motivating_example}, say a planner has recommended the changes shown in \fig{motivating_example}(a).
-Then, we use \ref{fig:motivating_example} \subref{subfig:actions} to look-up possible actions developers may take, there we see that performing an ``extract method'' operation may help alleviate certain defects (this is highlighted in {gray}).
-In \ref{fig:motivating_example} \subref{subfig:before} we show a simple example of a class where the above operation may be performed.
-In \ref{fig:motivating_example} \subref{subfig:after}, we demonstrate how a developer may perform the ``extract method''.
+In order to operationalize such plans, developers need some guidance on what to change in order to achieve the desired effect.
+There are two places to look for that guidance: \be \item In other projects; \item In the current project. \ee As to the first approach ({\em using other projects}), several recent papers have discussed how code changes adjust static code metrics~\citep{stroggylos2007, du2006study, kataoka2002, bryton2009, elish2011, elish2012}.
+For example, \fig{motivating_example}(b) shows a summary of that research.
+We could apply those results as follows:\bi \item Suppose a planner has recommended the changes shown in \fig{motivating_example}(a). \item Then, we use \ref{fig:motivating_example} \subref{subfig:actions} to look-up possible actions developers may take.
+Here, we see that performing an ``extract method'' operation may help alleviate certain defects (this is highlighted in {gray}). \item In \ref{fig:motivating_example} \subref{subfig:before} we show a simple example of a class where the above operation may be performed. \item In \ref{fig:motivating_example} \subref{subfig:after}, we demonstrate how a developer may perform the ``extract method''. \ei While using other projects may be useful, that approach has a problem.
+Specifically: what happens if the proposed change has not been studied before in the literature?
+For this reason, we prefer to use the second approach (i.e. {\em use the current project}).
+In that approach, we look through the developer's own history to find old examples where they have made the kinds of changes recommended by the plan.
+Other researchers also adopt this approach (see \citep{nayrolles2018clever} at MSR 2018).
+In the following: \bi \item Using frequent itemset mining, we summarize prior changes in the current project (for details on this kind of learning, see \fig{xtree}.C). \item Next, when we learn plans, we reject any that are not known prior changes. \ei In this way, we can ensure that if a developer asks ``how do I implement this plan?'', we can reply with a relevant example of prior changes to the current project.